Voxoff/hotloader/README.md

 You know that :expressionless: face when you're waiting for your views to load. _Every_ time you change a 'lil bit of CSS.
 Well Hotloader auto refreshes :open_mouth: :smirk:

-Hate faffing with Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah? :unamused: A problem no longer! :smirk:

 Everytime you save a file in your rails app folder, your browser will automatically refresh.
-Save a view, a controller, a css component, your browser will auto refresh.
+Save a view, a controller, a css component, your browser will refresh.

+You could use Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah :unamused: but is that your best life?

-Give ActionCable time to boot on launch of server and voila.
+Give ActionCable time to boot on launch of server and voilà.

 [![Gem Version](https://badge.fury.io/rb/hotloader.svg)](https://badge.fury.io/rb/hotloader)